dbarnett/mumindme_web/posts/markdown-tailwind-struggles.md

 I spent a little time hooking up [Tailwind] to the site and cleaning up some of the boilerplate styles I copy-pasted (code: [dbarnett/mumindme_web@2fec823]).
 I can’t argue that the utility classes are way simpler and less hassle than some of the awkward styles I copy-pasted.
-For example, instead of having in one layout.js file
+For example, instead of having in one layout.jsx file

 ```jsx
 import styles from './layout.module.css';